Kandamkolathy/immich-sync/README.md

 # immich-sync
+`Work in progress, any feedback is appreciated.
+Has not been tested on a range of systems, and is subject to significat change.`

 A background service to sync images from a computer to an Immich server.
 Similar to the sync provided by the Immich App, immich-sync will watch for any changes in provided folders and upload them to your specified immich instance.